 Two months ago, I went out jogging and injured my Achilles tendon.
 I was told that I had stressed the muscle and was told to stay off of it.
 At this point, the pain is gone and I'd like to start exercising again.
 Do you have suggestions as to what would be low stress on that part of my foot?
 Do you have exercise recommendations to stretch it out beforehand?
 Finally, when I get home and feel sensitivity in the region, what can I do to alleviate potential problems?

-- Stand about a foot from a wall, extend one leg behind you, keeping both feet flat on the floor, toes pointed straight ahead, and your rear knee straight and your front knee bent.
+- Keeping both feet flat on the floor, extend one leg behind you, toes pointed straight ahead.
+Your rear knee should be straight and your front knee bent.

 - Lean into the wall until you feel tension in the calf muscle of the extended leg.

-A reference to mythology seems unavoidable — stretch and allow your body to heal so your tendon doesn't become your Achilles heel.Alice!
+Lastly, keep in mind that while you may want to get moving again right now, it may be helpful to stretch and allow your body to heal so your tendon doesn't become your Achilles heel.